Drewlark/langwc/README.md

 It is 3.5 times faster than equivalent Python3 code when compiled with gcc.
 It is 50% faster than Python3 when compiled with MSVC.
 To compile with GCC, I recommend the following: `g++ main.cpp builtins.cpp typedefs.cpp lwc_Parser.cpp lwc_Lexing.cpp -o a.out -O3 -pthread`

 I don't have an exact use case in mind, it really is more of a challenge for myself.
 It has maybe one cool feature so far, and that really is kind of a weird intregated macro system I guess.

-Oh, and currently there is only **some garbage collection - good enough for now... but not perfect**, that is next on my agenda however.